MSc Sustainable Production Development

 Faculty and research

-The master’s programme in Sustainable Production Development is run in the new campus in Södertälje in south Stockholm.
-At the new campus, inaugurated in January 2018, KTH has set an ambitious plan to develop research and education for sustainable industries of the future.
-A new faculty has been recruited with three new professor chairs and a number of researchers and PhD students.
+The master’s programme in Sustainable Production Development is given at the campus in Södertälje, about an hour away from central Stockholm with public transport.
+At this new campus, inaugurated in January 2018, KTH has set an ambitious plan to develop research and education for sustainable industries of the future.
+A new faculty has been recruited with three new professor chairs and several researchers and PhD students.
 The master’s programme is an important element in this initiative and will be run in close interaction with the research staff at the department.
 The three new professors work in the fields of Production Management, Production Logistics and Industrial Dependability.

 - Research group on production management